dsjohns2/Simple-Charge-Simulator/README.md

 # Simple-Charge-Simulator

-compile with:
+Compile with:
 gcc sim.c -lm -o runsim

-run with:
+Run with:
 ./runsim

-plot with:
+Plot with:
 python plot.py

+Parameters can be changed within the sim.c file to change the movement of the test charge.